adiel1892/os-6/README.md

 4. in q.
 6 we implemet select server with the recator disgn pattern to run it open a terminal and type ./server and to connect with client run ./client
-(your host name), now you can start sending masseges between clients if you want to run the test run gcc test.c -lpthred -o test and then type ./test to see the auto test.
+(your host name), now you can start sending masseges between clients if you want to run the open terminal to the server and than run in the other one ./test.